OPM/ResInsight-UserDocumentation/content/3d-main-window/Faults.md

 If enabled in **Preferences**, ResInsight will read Non Neighbor Connections from the Eclipse output file (_`*.INIT`_), and create explicit visualizations of those.
 The NNC's are sorted onto the Fault's and their visibility is controlled along with them.

+When the NNCs are imported from file, ResInsight will identify NNCs not defined in the input file (Faces with zero transmissibility is not exported from the simulator).
+See [Derived Results]({{< relref "derivedresults" >}}) for details on other NNC related results.

 ## Fault Visualization Options

 ### Fault Visibility